Mysterken/DLsiteMetadata/README.md

 ## Roadmap

 - [x] Add the possibility to fetch metadata from every category at once
+- [ ] Fetch a game by its work ID instead of the full URL
 - [ ] Automatic .pext packaging at every release
 - [ ] Add tests